alrichardbollans/wcvpy/readme.md

-# Matching Names In Datasets to the WCVP
+# wcvpy

-Python packages for downloading the WCVP, and resolving names to it.
+This repository provides Python packages for downloading the WCVP and resolving names to it, along with utility functions for managing and plotting geographic distributions.

 As a basic example, the synonym `Amsonia tabernaemontana Walter var. gattingeri Woodson` is resolved to the accepted name (as of WCVP v12) `Amsonia tabernaemontana var. salicifolia (Pursh) Woodson` and a variety of information related to this accepted name is